Matings, holomorphic correspondences, and a Bers slice: Conformal matings of factor Bowen-Series maps with polynomials

 \subsection{The notion of conformal mating}

-Let $n, p$ be two positive integers with $np\geq 3$, and $P$ be a monic, centered complex polynomial of degree $d:=np-1$ with a connected and locally connected Julia set.
+Let $n, p$ be two positive integers with $np\geq 3$, and $P$ be a monic, centered complex polynomial of degree $d:=np-1$ with a connected and locally connected Julia set $\mathcal{J}(P)$.
+Let $\mathcal{K}(P)$ denote the filled Julia set.
 Recall that there exists a unique conformal map